wcountiss/baseballpitch/Readme.txt

 Couch View of Players in Team Overview

 End of Week 4:
-Separate Angular d3
 Test IE, Edge, FireFox, Safari and add message if not using what looks good Player Analysis Overview Chart
 Player Analysis Pie Charts
 Player Analysis

-Load Pitches by Player
+Load 90 days of Pitches by default
+Break out stats into its own calls

+End of Week 5:
 Player Analysis Natural Language Descriptions

-End of Week 5:
 Player Analysis Trend Chart - Bar Graph
 Player Analysis Session Throw Chart
 Load Pitches by Player Skip

 End of Week 6:
 Final Feedback for Launch